-If you set a Manager password, you may also want to configure the Inactivity Time parameter.
-(Refer to the Management and Configuration Guide for your switch.)
+If you set a Manager password, you may also want to configure an inactivity timer.
 This causes the console session to end after the specified period of inactivity, thus giving you added security against unauthorized console access.
+You can use either of the following to set the inactivity timer:

+Overview

 Note The manager and operator passwords and (optional) usernames control access to the menu interface, CLI, and web browser interface.

 If you configure only a Manager password (with no Operator password), and in a later session the Manager password is not entered correctly in response to a prompt from the switch, then the switch does not allow management access for that session.

+If the switch has a password for both the Manager and Operator levels, and neither is entered correctly in response to the switch's password prompt, then the switch does not allow management access for that session.

 Passwords are case-sensitive.

-Caution

-If the switch has neither a Manager nor an Operator password, anyone having access to the switch through either Telnet, the serial port, or the web browser interface can access the switch with full manager privileges.
-Also, if you configure only an Operator password, entering the Operator password enables full manager privileges.
+Caution If the switch has neither a Manager nor an Operator password, anyone having access to the switch through either Telnet, the serial port, or the web browser interface can access the switch with full manager privileges.
+Also, if you configure only an Operator password, entering the Operator pass- word enables full manager privileges.

-The rest of this section covers how to:
+The rest of this chapter covers how to:

-- Set passwords
+■ Set passwords

-- Delete passwords
+■ Delete passwords

-- Recover from a lost password
+■ Recover from a lost password

+Maintain front-panel security